 Beneficiaries of the PMMSY programme must follow the procedures we’ve covered below to apply:

 - First, go to the official website at https://nfdb.gov.in/.

 - Scroll down to the quick links section on the home page and click the template option.

 - Choose a template for the DPR for the fisheries project.

 - Create a thorough report using the format required.

 - Send the NFDB Department your DPR together with any supporting documentation.

 - Don’t forget to send a copy to DoF as well.

-What is the name of the programme that Prime Minister Modi unveiled for India’s fishing industry?
+What programme name did Prime Minister Modi unveil for India’s fishing industry?

-Pradhan Mantri Matsya Sampada Yojana is the name of the programme that Prime Minister Modi unveiled on September 10 for the Indian fishing industry.
+Pradhan Mantri Matsya Sampada Yojana is the programme Prime Minister Modi unveiled on September 10 for the Indian fishing industry.